 The Federals opened fire, but it was too late.
 The David surged forward and rammed the ironclad’s starboard quarter, detonating 60 pounds of gunpowder six feet below her waterline.

 The blast was not strong enough to sink the New Ironsides, but it extinguished the David’s boilers.
 Glassell ordered the crew to abandon ship, and three of the four men began swimming to shore.
-Cannon stayed aboard because he could not swim, so Tomb returned and the men tried restarting the David.
+Cannon stayed aboard because he could not swim, so Tomb returned and the men tried to restart the David.
 Tomb finally relit the boilers, and he and Cannon escaped.
 Charleston residents welcomed them back to shore as heroes.

-Federals captured Glassell and Sullivan as they tried swimming ashore.
+Federals captured Glassell and Sullivan as they tried to swim ashore.
 They were shipped north to face charges of using an uncivilized weapon, but no trial was held and they were later exchanged as prisoners of war.
 The New Ironsides went to the repair yard at Port Royal, where workmen discovered the blast had caused more damage than initially thought.
 She remained under repair for the next eight months.

 Dahlgren wrote Navy Secretary Gideon Welles, “How far the enemy may seem encouraged I do not know, but I think it will be well to be prepared against a considerable issue of these small craft.”
 Dahlgren informed Assistant Navy Secretary Gustavus V. Fox, “By all means let us have a quantity of these torpedoes, and thus turn them against the enemy.
 We can make them faster than they can.”